Skip to main content

 Overview

-A tender tuberous perennial reaching 18–24 inches (45–60 cm) tall and 12–18 inches (30–45 cm) wide, grown as an annual in most of North America.
-Stems slender, branched, green to reddish, arising from fleshy tuberous roots.
-Leaves pinnately divided, 3–5 inches (7.5–13 cm) long, with narrow lance-shaped segments, medium green.
-Flower heads solitary on long stalks, 1–1.5 inches (2.5–4 cm) across, with 8 velvety dark maroon-red to near-black ray florets surrounding a small dark maroon disc; individual florets are silky-textured.
-A distinctive warm chocolate scent, most pronounced during warm afternoons, arises from the flowers.
-Does not set viable seed in most garden conditions; propagated by division of tubers or cuttings.
-In zones 9–11, persists year-round as a tuberous perennial.
+Cosmos atrosanguineus is a tender tuberous perennial reaching 18–24 inches (45–60 cm) tall and 12–18 inches (30–45 cm) wide, grown as a seasonal annual in most of North America and as a tuberous perennial in USDA zones 8–11.
+Stems are slender, branched, green to reddish, arising from fleshy tuberous roots that function as the overwintering storage organ.
+Leaves are pinnately divided, 3–5 inches (8–13 cm) long, with narrow lance-shaped segments in medium green.
+Flower heads are solitary on long stalks, 1–1.5 inches (2.5–4 cm) across, with 8 velvety dark maroon-red to near-black ray florets surrounding a small dark maroon disc — individual florets are silky-textured and read as near-black in most lighting conditions, carrying a deeper pigmentation than the typical burgundy-red cosmos cultivars.
+A warm chocolate scent (sometimes described as cocoa-like or vanilla-chocolate) arises from the flowers and is most perceptible during warm afternoons when air temperatures exceed 70°F (21°C).
+The species does not set viable seed in most garden conditions because modern plants descend from a single vegetatively propagated clone, so propagation is by division of tubers or by cuttings rather than by seed.
+The species is considered extinct or nearly so in its wild Mexican habitat and persists primarily through garden cultivation, having been maintained in ornamental horticulture since its introduction to European gardens in the late 19th century.
+Not known to be toxic to pets or humans.

 Native Range